TLS section can be omitted entirely - agent auto-generates self-signed certs

 key: "./certs/agent.key"

-mtls: true # Enable mTLS on all listeners
+mtls: true # Require client certificates on listeners

 When mtls: true: